A3SOG/docs.a3sog.github.io/framework/hvt.md

 1. Setup the HVT Task scene
 2. Place down the HVT unit(s)
 3. Place down an area marker that marks the extraction zone, also give it a unique name
-4. Call the `SOG_hvt_fnc_makeHVT` function within the HVTs' init field that links the unit to the HVT Task
+4. Call the `sog_client_contract_fnc_makeHVT` function within the HVTs' init field that links the unit to the HVT Task

 ```js
 Arguments: